 If you are a permanent resident of the United States, you must submit a copy of the front and back of your permanent residency (Green) card.
 Upload a scanned copy into the Supplemental Section of your online application.

-The program starts in September on our Boston campus and starts in January, May, and September for online students.
+The MS in Innovation program starts in September on our Boston campus and in January for online students.
 Our application dates are as follows.
 We will review all applications received after the final deadline on a rolling basis.

 Boston Campus Application Deadlines